Inside: Yes, I have a big family. No, I’m not overwhelmed. Having a big family is a joy for so many reasons. Read about 10 of them here.

 Yes, I Have a Big Family…and I Wouldn’t Change a Thing!

 Life in a big family is a lot of fun.
-If you only have babies to collect both kinds, you’re missing out.
+If you only have babies to collect one boy and one girl, you’re missing out.

 Like Medium Sized Family on Facebook to get tons of money saving ideas!